-This article was sponsored by JetBrains.
+This article on WebStorm and Angular was sponsored by JetBrains.
 Thank you for supporting the partners who make SitePoint possible.

-In this first part, Jurgen shares his personal top 5 WebStorm features that allow him to increase his productivity on a daily basis when working with WebStorm and Angular:
+In this first part, Jurgen shares his personal top five WebStorm features that allow him to increase his productivity on a daily basis when working with WebStorm and Angular:

 - Use Angular CLI from within WebStorm

 - Navigate like a pro

 - Optimize your imports